jlpteaching/ECS154B/lab2/lab2.md

 **Important: DO NOT MODIFY THE I/O.**
 You do not need to modify any other code in this file other than the `signals` table!

-# Part I: R-type
+# Part I: R-types

-In the last assignment you implemented a subset of the RISC-V data path for just R-type instructions.
+In the last assignment, you implemented a subset of the RISC-V data path for just R-type instructions.
-This did not require a control unit since there were no need for extra muxes.
+This did not require a control unit since there were no need for extra MUXes.
-In this assignment, you will be implementing the rest of the RISC-V instructions so you will need to use the control unit.
+In this assignment, you will be implementing the rest of the RISC-V instructions, so you will need to use the control unit.

 The first step is to hook up the control unit and get the R-type instructions working again.
 You shouldn't have to change much code in `cpu.scala` from the first assignment.